Discover things you can learn, hire out for, earn money with, and more!

 Finance encompasses everything to do with the study and management of money, including things like financial analysis, advising, planning, budgeting, and investing.
 The three main sectors of finance are public (aka government) finance, corporate finance, and personal finance.

 Gaming involves playing things like video games, card games, board games, and more.
-As a gamer, you might be tasked with completing missions, facing off against other players, or similar.
+It can also involve brain games like quizzes or trivia questions.
+As a gamer, you might also be tasked with completing missions or facing off against other players.

 Gaming offers reward users for reaching specific milestones in games.
 These milestones can be level-based, mission-based, or similar, and often must be completed within a certain time frame.
 For example, an offer for a puzzle game might require you to complete the first 10 levels of the game within a week.
 While this may sound easy, some companies set up their game offers to be so difficult that players must make in-game purchases to succeed.
 This isn't always the case, but it does happen.